RobertDCBrown/CoinMon/README.md

 ## Hardware Requirements

 - Raspberry Pi Pico W
-- Coin Dispenser with voltage output (0-3.3V)
+- Coin Dispenser with voltage output (0-3.3V) (Resistors can be used to drop voltage to a safe ammount for the Pico)
 - Jumper wires

 ## Wiring